txoof/portfolioCreator/README.md

 This assumes you already have [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.

-If the create_folders application is not installed, see the [install](#Install instructions below

 1. Locate the createFolders icon in your `Applications` folder and double click on it to run
     * If you receive error messages or popups preventing you from running the application see the [Help](#Help) section
 2. Once the applicaiton has opened (this can take 10-30 seconds sometimes), click "Process File" to begin processing a student.export file from PowerSchool